STACK service specifications

 Example

-To build a STACK using multiple geophysical single-band assets (e.g. coastal, blue, green, red, and nir) from a single Calibrated Dataset (e.g. by specifying only one input product references 1) the users shall define the 5 input assets in STACK as following:
+To build a STACK using multiple reflectance single band assets (e.g. coastal, blue, green, red, and nir) from a single Calibrated Dataset (e.g. by specifying only one input product references 1) the users shall define the 5 input assets in STACK as following:

 1.coastal,1.blue,1.green,1.red,1.nir